Work with your Ohio State specialists to prevent complications of diabetes.

 - High blood pressure

 Some people who have diabetic heart disease have no signs or symptoms of heart disease.
 Others have some or all of the symptoms of heart disease.
-So it’s important to talk with your doctor about reducing your risk for heart disease, even if you don’t notice any symptoms.
+It’s important to talk with your doctor about reducing your risk for heart disease, even if you don’t notice any symptoms.

 Lifestyle changes can help lower the risk of heart disease.
 These include a healthy diet, maintaining a healthy weight, being physically active and quitting smoking.